 To keep your complexion radiant and deal with early skin laxity, we may suggest gentle resurfacing methods such as Clear + Brilliant lasers in your mid 30’s and Ultherapy treatment in your late 30’s.

 If you haven’t started neurtoxin treatments, particularly for the frown line, now is the time to consider doing so.
-Neurotoxin treatments, which temporarily weaken the brow depressor muscles (frown lines), will slow the descent of brows over time and prevent heavy eyelids which could require blepharoplasty surgery to fix.
+Neurotoxin treatments, which temporarily weaken the brow depressor muscles (frown lines), will slow the descent of brows over time and prevent heavy eyelids.

 Dermal fillers may be used in your 30’s not only to enhance your natural features, but also to restore subtle volume loss from the mid face which may be accentuating the appearance of your tear trough.